SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 They are not recommended unless there is something keeping you from using a diode configuration.

-However, if your choice is between a resistor and a silicon diode, as opposed to as Schottky one, always pick the Schottky, because the silicon diode will not work.
+However, if your choice is between a resistor and a silicon diode, as opposed to as Schottky one, always pick the resistor, because the silicon diode will not work.

 The PyUPDI classic: